dogofpavlov/ganon/README.md

 * BitmapFonts

 I use bitmaps as often as possible to help reduce drawcalls.
 You will need Texture Packager - download here: https://www.codeandweb.com/texturepacker

+Since this is a personal framework, use at your own risk, I can not offer support.